leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### Takeaway

 GPT-3 is an impressive model of text prediction that generalises to many use cases.
-I walk through concerns, how it works at a high level, and what it might imply for the future.
+I walk through how it works at a high level, whether the hype is deserved, and whether it’s going to steal all our jobs.

 <style>
       .iframe-container {